 By the late 20th century, however, the castle had fallen nearly into disrepair.
 A large grant and the enthusiasm of a group of local volunteers ensured it was saved and opened to the public in the early 2000s.

-The castle is open on Sundays, and entry to both the castle and the surrounding woods (as well as a volunteer-led tour) is just £3.50 for an adult.
+The castle is open Thursday to Sunday, and entry to both the castle and the surrounding woods (as well as a volunteer-led tour) is just £4 for an adult.

 Read Next: Quirky Places to See in London